Medicare Open Enrollment Guide: What You Need to Know (2025)

 Get Help with Your Annual Review

 Comparing Medicare plans takes time—there are dozens of options in most areas.
 Our free Medicare review compares all available plans based on your doctors, medications, and preferences, identifying the best option for your situation.
+Want a head start?
+Take our 2-minute Medicare plan quiz, or read the full guide to Medicare enrollment periods.

 Schedule your free Medicare review before Annual Enrollment closes.